Yogeendran-hub/HTML--CSS-JAVASCRIPT/README.md

 Hi.
-This is my projects done using HTML CSS AND JAVASCRIPT
+This is my practice projects done using HTML CSS AND JAVASCRIPT